The state barge was built for Frederick, Prince of Wales, who was the eldest son of George II and father of George III.

-On her first journey was accompanied by a two other barges – one just to provide musical entertainment.
+It was first launched in 1732 on the south bank of the Thames opposite Whitehall.
+On its first journey it accompanied by two other barges – one just to provide musical entertainment.

-After Frederick’s death in 1751, she was used by successive monarchs.
-Her last appearance afloat was in 1849, when Prince Albert and two of his children attended the opening of the Coal Exchange.
+After Frederick’s death in 1751, the barge was used by successive monarchs.
+Its last appearance afloat was in 1849, when Prince Albert and two of his children attended the opening of the Coal Exchange.

-Prince Frederick’s barge is notable for her ornate carvings, gilded with 24-carat gold leaf.
-She was designed by the architect and painter William Kent and built by John Hall.
+Prince Frederick’s barge is notable for its ornate carvings, gilded with 24-carat gold leaf.
+The barge was designed by the architect and painter William Kent and built by John Hall.